NextSDS Logo

 Cleanup methods

-Absorb with an inert material or contain and collect spillage with non-combustible, absorbent material.
+Absorb with an inert material and place in an appropriate waste disposal container.
+Contain and collect spillage with non-combustible, absorbent material.

 Related Products